LukeStanislawski/Medilanac/README.md

 ## Current Status of Project

-Currently multiple miners are adding random ascii data to blocks on their own chain in parrallel, without and cross validation or communication between miners.
+ - Currently multiple miners are adding random ascii data to blocks on their own chain in parrallel.
+ - Each block is sent to an exchange after creation.
+ - Block is recieved and stored in the exchange.

 ## Prerequisites